 Rate of return risk arises due to different timing of re-pricing of the Bank's assets and liabilities.
-The Bank's exposure to rate of return risk is limited to cash and cash equivalents.
-The cash and cash equivalents amount as on 31st December 2011 is USD 158,912.
-The Bank does not have significant rate of return risk sensitivity due to the short-term nature of its cash and cash equivalents.
+The Bank's exposure to rate of return risk is limited to balances with banks.
+The balances with banks amount as on 31st December 2012 is USD 992,114.
+The Bank does not have significant rate of return risk sensitivity due to the short-term nature of its balances with banks.